 The Audit Committee met eight times in 2019.
 During 2019, the members of the Audit Committee included Messrs.
 Bertolini, Chubb, Mangeolle, Massaro (Chair) and, beginning October 1st, Ms. Wilson.
 The Board of Directors has unanimously determined that Messrs.
 Bertolini, Chubb, and Massaro and Ms. Wilson each qualify as "audit committee financial experts" under Item 401(h) of Regulation S-K promulgated under the Securities Exchange Act of 1934 and the NYSE regulations.
 In addition, the Board has determined that each of the members of the Audit Committee is "independent" under the rules of the NYSE and the SEC.
-The Audit Committee is responsible for the engagement of our independent registered public accounting firm; reviewing the plans and results of the audit engagement with our independent registered public accounting firm; reviewing the plans and results of the audit engagement with our independent registered public accounting firm; reviewing the plans and results of the audit engagement with our independent registered public accounting firm; reviewing the plans and results of the audit engagement with our independent registered public accounting firm; approving services performed by, and the independence of, our independent registered public accounting firm; considering the range of audit and non-audit fees; discussing with our independent registered public accounting firm the adequacy of our internal control over financial reporting; and reviewing annual and quarterly financial statements and earnings releases.
+The Audit Committee is responsible for the engagement of our independent registered public accounting firm; selecting the lead engagement partner at our independent registered public accounting firm; reviewing the plans and results of the audit engagement with our independent registered public accounting firm; approving services performed by, and the independence of, our independent registered public accounting firm; considering the range of audit and non-audit fees; discussing with our independent registered public accounting firm the adequacy of our internal control over financial reporting; and reviewing annual and quarterly financial statements and earnings releases.
 The Audit Committee is also responsible for administering our Related Persons Transaction Policy.
 A copy of the Audit Committee Charter is available on our website at www.criver.com under the "Investor Relations-Corporate Governance" caption.

 As part of its charter and as required by the NYSE, the Audit Committee discusses our policies with respect to risk assessment and risk management, including our major financial risk exposures and the steps that have been taken to monitor and control these exposures.
 The Audit Committee assumes primary oversight responsibility for our risk management framework as it applies to our financial reporting and disclosures, system of internal controls, and operations, including the identification of the primary risks to our business and interim updates of those risks, and periodically monitors and evaluates the primary risks associated with particular business units and functions through participation and monitoring of the development of the annual external and internal audit plans.
 The Audit Committee is primarily responsible for oversight of our risks relating to accounting matters, financial reporting (including tax, legal and related regulatory compliance), financial policies and cash management.
-The head of our Internal Audit department, who functionally reports to the Audit Committee assists us in identifying and evaluating risk management controls and methodologies to address identified risks.
+The head of our Internal Audit department, who functionally reports to the Audit Committee, assists us in identifying and evaluating risk management controls and methodologies to address identified risks.
 At each of its regularly scheduled meetings, the Audit Committee meets in executive session with representatives from our independent registered public accounting firm.
 The Audit Committee also has direct interaction with our Chief Financial Officer, Chief Accounting Officer, General Counsel and other members of management.
 In addition to the items mentioned above, the Audit Committee also receives regular reports, including quarterly reports from the Company's management Disclosure Committee, regarding issues such as the status of material litigation, allegations of accounting and auditing concerns or fraud and related person transactions.